Concursion

-Concursion is a puzzle-platform game developed by American independent studio Puuba, Inc. The game was released on June 6, 2014 for Microsoft Windows and OS X.
+Concursion is a 2014 puzzle-platform game developed and published by American independent studio Puuba.
+The game was released on June 6, 2014 for Microsoft Windows and OS X.

 Gameplay

 The core gameplay mechanic of Concursion is the progress across a series of separately defined levels which each feature a different take on the interplay among five different two-dimensional video game worlds overlapping one another for mysterious reasons.
 As the player passes through each geometrically defined genre region, the player's appearance and control scheme frequently transform in real time between: speed-based platformer, combat-based platformer, space shooter, jetpack explorer, and maze runner.
 The game's enemies, furthermore, will change form and behavior when crossing the border from one game dimension to another.
 There is a shared health system for all hero types, and the player will die when the health pool is reduced to zero by taking damage, or when they fall into a pit.

 The goal of Concursion is to rescue Princess Honeybluff, a stereotypical video game princess, who is kidnapped by a similarly stereotypical bad guy, Darklord Biganbad, at the game's start.
-Throughout the game, there are “gem shards” to collect, which impact the player's ability to find the princess and put the world back to normal.
+Throughout the game, there are "gem shards" to collect, which impact the player's ability to find the princess and put the world back to normal.
 There are seven acts, each consisting of a number of levels (between seven and eleven per act).
 Each level has a target time for completion, and a set number of gem shards to collect.
 Each act ends when the player defeats a Boss.